Moving to Spain to work? Find out if you need a visa or permit to work in Spain, and the procedures for applying for your Spanish work permit.

 Self-employed and freelance workers in Spain

-If you want to come to Spain and work independently, you have to apply for a work permit from the Spanish consulate or embassy in your home country.
+If you want to come to Spain and work independently, you have to apply for a work permit from the Spanish embassy in your home country.
 You’ll have to provide certain documents, which may include the following:

 - a business plan (if appropriate);